 Rochester Hills Public Library provides life-long learning opportunities, instills a love of reading, and offers equal access to information.
-The library serves as a community town square, where over 45,000 monthly visitors enjoy innovative ways to learn and socialize through a variety of programs including Sunday concerts, a summer reading challenge, parent-child workshops and weekly lectures.
+The library serves as a community town square, where over 45,000 monthly visitors enjoy innovative ways to learn and socialize through a variety of programs, including Sunday concerts, a summer reading challenge, parent-child workshops, and weekly lectures.
 The library’s expansive and user-friendly database system allows its 70,000 card holders to utilize ebooks, movies, and music downloads, language and genealogy services, and consumer reports from the comfort of their own home at no cost.

 The Rochester Hills Public Library provides resources to inform, educate, enlighten and entertain the people of our community.

-The Early Years
+History:The Early Years

+Rochester's first library was founded by the Rochester Literary Society in 1872.
+The society sought to promote the enjoyment of books and was followed by the Rochester Literary and Library Association (1873-1876), the Rochester Lecture and Library Association (1877-1881), and the Avon Ladies Library Association (1882-1908).
 The Avon Ladies Library Association operated for twenty-six years as a corporation, selling shares of stock and charging membership fees and annual dues.
 The corporation dissolved in 1908.
 Ten years later, the Rochester Women’s Club opened a library in the Rosso Building on Main Street.

-Four years later, the library moved to the former C. K. Griggs residence, a two-story brick home at 210 West University Drive.
-In 1951, the library moved temporarily to the American Legion Hall to await construction of the first library building, also at 210 W. University Drive.
-This building was a gift of Eva Woodward Parker.
+Four years later, the library moved to the former C. K. Griggs residence, a two-story brick home located at 210 West University Drive.
+In 1951, the library moved temporarily to the American Legion Hall while a new library building was under construction at 210 W. University Drive.
+This building was a gift from Eva Woodward Parker.

 In 1962, the building was expanded with an endowment from the Grace Currey estate.
 The final and largest addition in 1976 increased the size of the library to 25,000 square feet.
 When Avon Township became the City of Rochester Hills in 1984, the Avon Township Public Library changed its name to the City of Rochester Hills Public Library.

 Current Library (1992-present)

-The library was designed by Jim Mumby of TMP Associates, Inc. of Bloomfield Hills and constructed by Frank Rewold & Son, Inc. of Rochester.
-The exterior design of the new building, and the use of stone and red brick, recall the architecture of the old mills that are a part of Rochester’s history.
-Bay windows, also an historic recall, are located on the north side of the building to take advantage of the scenic views of the Paint Creek.
+The Rochester Hills Public Library is a 70,000 square-foot building located on the edge of Rochester’s central business district.
+The Paint Creek and Paint Creek Trail border the building on the north and east edges.
+The building was designed by TMP Associates, Inc. of Bloomfield Hills and constructed by Frank Rewold & Son, Inc. of Rochester.
+The exterior design and the use of stone and red brick recall the architecture of the old mills that were so much a part of Rochester’s history.
+Bay windows on the north side of the building take advantage of the scenic views of Paint Creek.